pagarevijayy/vijay-pagare-blog/content/about.md

 date = 2025-08-07
 +++

-Heya 👋 I’m Vijay Pagare—software engineer, tinkerer, and lifelong learner.
+Heya 👋 I’m Vijay Pagare—a senior software engineer, writer, and wannabe creator.

-I create and curate content, tools, and ideas to make the internet more useful, inspiring, and fun.
-I've been in tech as a Software Engineer since 2019.
-Outside tech, my passion lies in sports, spirituality, blogging, and riding motorcycle.
+I build stuff and create content to make internet more useful, inspiring, and fun place.
+I love experimenting and mostly do one shot writing.
+Outside tech, my interest lies in sports, spirituality, and travel.

 #### Linkedin Introduction: